Copeland Roberts Bidder and Sellers

 6. Representations and Warranties

-6.1 Goods are sold with all faults, imperfections, and errors of description.
+6.1 Except as expressly stated in these Terms, Goods are sold “as is”, with all faults, imperfections and errors of description, if any.

-6.2 Copeland Roberts guarantees the authenticity of all Goods sold, without time limitation.
-Nothing in this clause excludes or limits rights under the Australian Consumer Law (ACL).
+6.2 Copeland Roberts guarantees the authenticity of Goods sold, subject to this clause and any non-excludable rights under the Australian Consumer Law.

-6.4 Copeland Roberts does not accept responsibility for grading opinions of third-party services (PCGS, NGC, PMG).
+6.5 Copeland Roberts does not accept responsibility for grading opinions or determinations made by third-party grading services, including PCGS, NGC and PMG.

 7. Termination and Cancellation

-7.3 If Goods are materially below the standard described, Copeland Roberts may provide an exchange or refund.
+7.3 If Goods are materially below the standard described, Copeland Roberts may, at its election and subject to law, provide a refund, exchange, credit or other remedy it considers appropriate.

-8.3 Nothing in these Terms excludes, restricts, or modifies any rights under the Australian Consumer Law (ACL) that cannot be excluded, restricted, or modified.
+8.3 Nothing in these Terms excludes, restricts or modifies any consumer guarantee, right or remedy conferred by the Australian Consumer Law or any other law that cannot lawfully be excluded, restricted or modified.

 9. Force Majeure

-9.3 Copeland Roberts will take reasonable steps to mitigate the effects of Force Majeure and resume normal operations as soon as possible.
+9.3 Copeland Roberts will take reasonable steps to mitigate the effects of any Force Majeure event and resume normal operations as soon as reasonably practicable.

 10. Privacy, Data Protection and Communications

-10.2 Personal data is retained only as long as necessary to fulfil auction-related activities or as required by law.
+10.3 Personal information will be retained only for as long as reasonably necessary for those purposes or as required by law.

-10.5 Copeland Roberts may send you information about our services.
-You may opt out by contacting us.
+10.7 Copeland Roberts may send you marketing or promotional communications about its auctions or services.
+You may opt out of such communications at any time.

 11. Amendments and General Provisions

-11.5 These Terms are governed by the laws of New South Wales.
+11.6 These Terms are governed by the laws of New South Wales, Australia, and the parties submit to the non-exclusive jurisdiction of its courts.

 Copeland Roberts Auction House: Seller Terms and Conditions